 Government of Ireland Postdoctoral Fellowship Programme

-This programme aims to support suitably qualified applicants in any discipline to pursue a postdoctoral fellowship at an eligible higher education institution in Ireland.
-Fellows will hold a Government of Ireland Postdoctoral Fellowship.
-These fellowships can be held for either one or two years.
+This programme aims to support suitably qualified applicants to pursue a postdoctoral fellowship at an eligible higher education institution in Ireland for either one or two years.
+Among its features are:

 What we offer